ltran1612/CS579-Reverse-Engineering/BinaryReverseEngineeringWithCrackmes/README.md

 #### How I did it using Ghidra:

 1. I opened the crackme in Ghidra.
-2. I looked to find where the sink is searching for a code that prints something like a final result and exit with exit code of 0.
+2. I looked to find where the sink is by searching for codes that print something like a final result and exit with exit code of 0.
 I found that the sink is win().
 3. To reach to win(), we need to go to spock().
 I found this by searching for references of win(), and the only function calling win() is spock().
 4. To reach to spock(), by using the same method, I know that only lizard() called spock().
 5. To get to lizard(), by using the same method, I know that scissors(), spock(), and lizard() call lizard().
 So, we need to get to scissors().